clux/facemaulers/REAL_IDEAS.md

 Play the dramatic backstory of one NPC.
 Have one player create a fake PC.

+## Hot End
+Need to work towards an end where they get to talk to the architect of society.
+The ones behind the scenes of government.
+Who is pulling thes trings?
+Religious orgs?
+Financial society struggling with regulation?

 ## Religions
 ### XR
 Xtinction Religion - uprising protesters turned violent